coezbek/office-automation-excel2word-document-properties/README.md

 This will open the VBA editor.

 5.)
-Paste the entire code from [Excel2Word.bas](https://github.com/coezbek/office-automation-excel2word-document-properties/blob/main/Excel2Word.bas) (you can replace the `Sub` that was created when you created the Button.
+Paste the entire code from [Excel2Word.bas](https://github.com/coezbek/office-automation-excel2word-document-properties/blob/main/Excel2Word.bas) (you can replace the `Sub` that was created when you created the button).

 6.)
 [Assign names using the Name Box](https://support.microsoft.com/en-us/office/define-and-use-names-in-formulas-4d0f13ac-53b7-422e-afd2-abd7ff379c64) to all cells which you want to export to Word.